-Below you can find a video which show you how accurate an altimeter watch can be when it is correctly calibrated.
-The guy take three different watches in a Cessna 172 with an Instrument Certified Altimeter and compares the measures with those from the altimeter watches.
+Below you can find a video which shows you how accurate an altimeter watch can be when it is correctly calibrated.
+The guy takes three different watches in a Cessna 172 with an Instrument Certified Altimeter and compares the measures with those from the altimeter watches.
 And good news, the Suunto Core is part of the test!

 Other essential factors to consider

 Altimeter watches come with heart rate monitors, route navigation, smartphone apps, a compass, and pace and distance display, among other critical features worth looking into.
 Other important factors to consider when shopping for a navigation tool include price, waterproof or resistance and calibration and recalibration, including the following:

 - Design – The functionality of a navigation watch is important, but its design and appearance are also essential.
 Choose a watch you’ll use its vast features for better safety outdoors.
 Also, make sure it’s attractive enough that you’ll want to wear it outdoors or even in the house to keep yourself on track.

 - Weight – When backpacking, it’s important to pack as light as possible.
 That applies even to your wrist watch.
 Make sure it’s lightweight enough to wear for prolonged periods without getting fatigued or feeling it’s too bulky for your wrist.